 Howard University is a great option for individuals interested in a Criminal Justice & Corrections major.
 Howard University criminal justice & corrections students earn 15.2% more than the typical criminal justice student.
 The setting in a significant urban center is great for scholars trying to find adequate chances for social networking, experience, and exploration.

-Howard University graduates have only about $25,664 of student loans on average.
-That's much lower than the national average of $28,547.
-About 39.8% of students complete their degree on time at this school, which is greater than the national average of 36.0%.
+About 39.2% of students complete their degree on time at this school, which is greater than the national average of 37.0%.
+If you're considering Howard, hit the books.
+The average SAT score of applicants is 1,140.
 Videos from Howard could be a good way to explore university.